Mike Sweeney: Seattle Mariners

 On January 29, 2009, Sweeney signed a minor league deal with an invitation to spring training with the Seattle Mariners, citing his desire to play for Mariners' manager Don Wakamatsu who was Sweeney's bench coach in Oakland.
 Sweeney made the major-league club Opening Day roster as a bench player.
-On April 22, 2009, Sweeney left the game during his first at-bat due to back spasms.

-On May 3, 2009, Sweeney hit his first home run as a Mariner and 200th of his career in the 4th inning at Safeco Field against the Oakland Athletics.
+On April 22, Sweeney left the game during his first at-bat due to back spasms.
+On May 3, Sweeney hit his first home run as a Mariner and 200th of his career in the 4th inning at Safeco Field against the Oakland Athletics.
 On August 6, in a return to Kansas City, Sweeney hit his 100th home run in Kauffman Stadium in an 8–2 loss to the Royals.

-On November 5, 2009, Sweeney declared free agency.
+On November 5, Sweeney elected free agency.

 On February 12, 2010, Sweeney re-signed with the Mariners to a minor league deal.
 On March 30 the Mariners placed reserve first baseman/corner outfielder Ryan Garko on waivers, clearing room on the 25-man roster for Sweeney.
 Sweeney was not expected to make the team at the start of spring training but hit over .500 in exhibition games to beat out Garko.
 Sweeney would hit .263 with six home runs and 18 RBI during his time with the Mariners in 2010.

-In May 2010, Sweeney was involved in an interesting situation.
-Teammate Ken Griffey Jr. was accused of napping during a pinch hitting opportunity, also known as "Napgate".
-Sweeney said he challenged anyone who said Griffey was asleep "to stand up and fight me"; however, Griffey did not deny the accusation.
+In May, after teammate Ken Griffey Jr. was accused of napping during a pinch hitting opportunity, Sweeney said he challenged anyone who said Griffey was asleep "to stand up and fight me".
+However, Griffey did not deny the accusation.

 Philadelphia Phillies

-On August 4, Sweeney was traded to the Philadelphia Phillies to replace injured first baseman Ryan Howard for a player to be named later and/or cash considerations.
+On August 4, Seattle traded Sweeney to the Philadelphia Phillies to replace injured first baseman Ryan Howard for a player to be named later and/or cash considerations.

-Sweeney hit his first home run as a Phillie on August 29, 2010 in a 5–0 win over the San Diego Padres.
-With the Phillies, he also made the first postseason appearance of his career, going one for one at the plate in the NLDS.
+Sweeney hit his only home run with Philadelphia on August 29 in a 5–0 win over the San Diego Padres, his final MLB home run.
+With the Phillies, he also made the first postseason appearance of his career, going 1-for-1 at the plate in the National League Division Series.

+Legacy

 On March 25, 2011 Sweeney signed a one-day contract with the Kansas City Royals and retired.
-He threw out the first pitch of the 2011 season for the Kansas City Royals on opening day.
+He threw out the ceremonial first pitch of the 2011 season for Royals on opening day.

-On Tuesday, May 26, 2015, Mike Sweeney was inducted into the Irish American Baseball Hall of Fame, along with former Marlins manager Jack McKeon, broadcaster Dave O'Brien, New York Mets p.r. executive Shannon Forde, and Bill Murray, the comedic actor and owner of several minor league baseball teams.
+Before the 2009 season, the Royals organization created the Mike Sweeney Award which recognizes a player best representing the organization on and off the field.
+Sweeney was presented with the Mr. Baseball Award—the top honor at the Royals Awards dinner in January 2009.
+The award is named for Ewing Kauffman, the first owner of the Royals.

+Sweeney was inducted into the Royals Hall of Fame in 2015.
+Also in 2015, he was inducted into the Irish American Baseball Hall of Fame.

-He appeared on the ballot for the National Baseball Hall of Fame and Museum 2016 election and earned three votes.
+Sweeney appeared on the ballot for the Baseball Hall of Fame 2016 election and earned three votes, falling below the 5 percent threshold to remain on the ballot.